 You may have a CT scan to help your doctor to stage your cancer.
 Staging tells the doctor where and how big a cancer is and whether it has spread.
 Knowing the stage helps your doctor decide which treatment you need.

-You may have a CT scan of your head and neck, your chest or abdomen.
+You usually have a CT scan of your head and neck, your chest or abdomen.
 The head and neck CT will show the size of the cancer and any enlarged lymph nodes in the neck.
 A chest and abdominal CT may show other signs of cancer spread.

 A CT scan is a test that uses x-rays and a computer to create detailed pictures of the inside of your body.
 It takes pictures from different angles.
 The computer puts them together to make a 3 dimensional (3D) image.

 CT (or CAT) stands for computed (axial) tomography.